 Ask how the SBMC could find out more accurately which children are not in school or not attending often.
 Write suggestions on the flipchart.
 Try to encourage the idea of going to visit households informally and finding out how many children are not in school, and why.

 Explain that it is often useful for adults in the SBMC to ask the adults in the family why a child is not going to school, and for children in or linked to the SBMC to ask the out of school child separately why they are not in school.
 Ask why this might be useful. (to see whether there are differences between the reasons that the adults and children give.)

 Explain that sometimes, making just a few changes can make it possible for children to come to school or to do better in school.
 Emphasise that there is always something that can be done, no matter how small, to help.
-Give an example of a disabled child.
-Ask what more could be changed to make it easier for a child who cannot walk to come to school.
+Give an example of girl's education and a disabled child.
+Ask what more could be changed to make it easier for girls or for children with disabilities to come to school.